TrentenPodach/summercampsystemCSCI450/riley test files/README.md

-🏕️ Summer Camp Registration System - Starter Guide
+fd🏕️ Summer Camp Registration System - Starter Guide

 Welcome!
 This project is a Django-based web app for managing summer camp registrations.